Key Takeaway

 Stingray Leather (Shagreen)

 Most people have never heard of shagreen.
 Japanese swordsmiths wrapped katana handles in stingray skin as early as the Middle Ages because it doesn't slip when wet and it's nearly impossible to cut through.
-In 18th-century France, Jean-Claude Galluchat — master leatherworker to King Louis XV — turned it into luxury goods for the aristocracy.
-The Marquise de Pompadour reportedly owned shagreen cases and boxes.
+In 18th-century France, Jean-Claude Galuchat — master leatherworker to King Louis XV, whose name the French leather trade still uses for stingray skin today — turned it into luxury goods for the aristocracy.
+The Marquise de Pompadour was among his most famous clients, known for her shagreen cases and boxes.

 Today, stingray leather wallets are some of the most durable you can buy.
 The skin's dense collagen fiber structure resists cracking, scratching, and moisture.
 The texture — rows of tiny calcified beads — gives it a look that no other leather can replicate.
 It's often used as an inlay material for crosses or skulls on gothic wallets, creating a contrast between the smooth tooled cowhide and the pearlescent stingray panel.